01mf02/01mf02.github.io/blog/_posts/2019-04-21-scientific-pandoc.md

 more time writing actual content and less time remembering to close tags.

+My workflow is to write an article in Markdown, then to convert it to LaTeX via Pandoc, and then to create a PDF via `pdflatex`.

 Some LaTeX functionality I frequently use is not provided by Markdown.
 For example, in my articles, I often need to reference parts of the article like as follows: